I’m Not a Morning Person

 - 25-30 medium-sized flour tortillas

-- Butter, salt, pepper to taste
+- Butter, salt, and pepper to taste

 The Process

-First, I get two 12-inch cast-iron pans preheated and start with cooking the bacon and sausage (1 pan for bacon, 1 for sausage.)
+First, I get two 12-inch cast-iron pans preheated and start cooking the bacon and sausage (1 pan for bacon, 1 for sausage.)
 When all is done, I put the meat on paper towel-lined plates to drain the fat.
 For recipes like this, I cut the bacon into pieces before I fry it.
 It seems faster to me to do it this way, but if you’d rather you could cook the pieces whole and then crumble into pieces.

 When the meat is done, in one of the pans I also cook the peppers and onions until they are tender.
 I do about 15 minutes on medium heat, making sure to keep stirring so they don’t burn.